Usability Principles

 Clarity |

-The interface will communicate as clearly and as efficiently as possible with comprehensible, precise, and unambiguous communication.
-Evident differentiation between items.
-Clear context. |
+The interface will communicate as clearly and efficiently as possible. |

 |